matter-labs/zksync-era/SECURITY.md

 # Security Policy

-We truly appreciate efforts to discover and disclose security issues responsibly!
+We truly appreciate your efforts to discover and disclose security issues responsibly!

 ## Vulnerabilities